 Your negotiating power is highly contingent on your current employment status and situation.
 If you are unemployed and seeking work, it’s more realistic to expect to earn approximately your old salary, perhaps even slightly less, than it is to expect to go in after a break from work and immediately earn than you used to.

 7) Don’t shy away from demonstrating your value

 If your counteroffer is rejected, be ready to explain precisely why you believe your request is, in fact, justified.
-Show just how the company would benefit from your expertise by citing clear and impressive examples of how you have added value to your former (and current) workplaces.
-Prove that you have seriously and sincerely evaluated and studied every facet of your salary.
+Show how the company would benefit from your expertise by citing clear and impressive examples of how you have added value to your former (and current) workplaces.
+Prove that you have thoroughly and sincerely evaluated and studied every facet of your salary.
 What’s more, be prepared for the ultimate question they can throw at you: “Why do you deserve this salary?”